Revolution (1985 film)

 Revolution is a 1985 British historical drama film directed by Hugh Hudson, written by Robert Dillon, and starring Al Pacino, Donald Sutherland and Nastassja Kinski.
 Pacino stars as Tom Dobb, a frontiersman in the colony of New York who involuntarily becomes involved in the Revolutionary cause during the American Revolutionary War.

-Revolution was panned critically upon its release, and was a financial failure; its official release was delayed in Pacino's native New York City.
+Revolution was panned critically upon its release, and was a financial failure; its official release was also delayed in Pacino's native New York City.
 Under withering criticism, Pacino took a four-year hiatus from films until 1989, when he made a successful comeback with Sea of Love.
+In 2009, a director's cut, Revolution Revisited, was released.

 Plot

 On 4 July 1776, fur trapper Tom Dobb and his young son Ned sail to New York City.
 They witness a riotous mob tearing down a statue of the King George III while declaring their independence from English rule.
 The mob seizes Dobb's boat and cargo to sell for funds, compensating him with a "note" for future reimbursement.
 Dobb is unable to get his wares returned, while Ned enlists in the Continental Army as a drummer boy against his father's wishes.
 Dobb reluctantly enlists to stay with his son and protect him.

 Daisy McConnahay, an idealistic aristocrat, volunteers as a nurse and cook for the Patriots' cause.
 While looking for soldiers to feed, she discovers Dobb and Ned lying in a field, who describe to her the chaos of fighting the British at Brooklyn Heights.
 Daisy pleads with her merchant father back home in New York to support the patriots but is largely ignored and admonished for her views.

 Dobb and Ned participate in another battle, where they encounter the arrogant British Sergeant Major Peasy.
 The Americans are swiftly defeated and forced to retreat.
 Dobb and Ned become disillusioned and desert the Army.
 Returning to New York, they discover that it is now under British occupation.
 Daisy unintentionally exposes Dobb as a former Continental when she admonishes him for cowardice, resulting in his arrest.
 She later spoils a party at her parents' home after stabbing Lord Hampton, a British officer who behaves inappropriately.
 Her mother forces her to choose between her family or the Patriots.

 Dobb and a fellow prisoner are forced to participate in a "fox hunt" by sadistic British soldiers, dragging an effigy of George Washington through the wilderness.
 Dobb manages to escape the British while the other man is mauled to death.
 Ned, now running with a gang of homeless young men, is impressed into British service by Peasy, along with his friend Merle.
 When Ned refuses to obey orders, he is whipped on the soles of his feet and tied up outside in the cold.